Irritable Bowel Syndrome (IBS)

 Let us help you recover a better quality of life

 We know IBS feels like it’s never going to go away.
 It can be easy to give up hope.
 It’s our promise to you that we will work hard to find your solution.
-As one of Brisbane’s first dietitians in private practice, Desi Carlos and the team at Tree of Life Nutrition can offer you 30 years of experience in IBS dietary treatment.
+As one of Brisbane’s first dietitians in private practice operating since 1993, Desi Carlos and the team at Tree of Life Nutrition can offer you years of experience in IBS dietary treatment.
 We bring that wealth of knowledge to your case, giving you every possible chance to reduce your symptoms, and live your best life.